cockroachdb/docs/v2.1/show-trace-for-session.md

 Parameter | Description
 ----------|------------
-`KV` | If specified, the returned messages are restricted to those describing requests to and responses from the underly key-value [storage layer](architecture/storage-layer.html), including per-result-row messages.<br><br>For `SHOW KV TRACE FOR <stmt>`, per-result-row messages are included.<br><br>For `SHOW KV TRACE FOR SESSION`, per-result-row messages are included only if the session was/is recording with `SET tracing = kv;`.
+`KV` | If specified, the returned messages are restricted to those describing requests to and responses from the underly key-value [storage layer](architecture/storage-layer.html), including per-result-row messages.<br><br>For `SHOW KV TRACE FOR SESSION`, per-result-row messages are included only if the session was/is recording with `SET tracing = kv;`.
 `COMPACT` | If specified, fewer columns are returned by the statement.
 See [Response](#response) for more details.
-`explainable_stmt` | The statement to execute and trace.
-Only [explainable](explain.html#explainable-statements) statements are supported.

 ## Trace description